GeorgiouA2000/MatlabGDSPhotonicsToolbox/README.md

 Boost Software License - Version 1.0 - August 17th, 2003
 http://www.angusj.com/delphi/clipper.php

 The Clipper library performs line & polygon clipping - intersection, union, difference & exclusive-or, and line & polygon offsetting.
 The library is based on Vatti's clipping algorithm.
 The download package contains the library's full source code (written in Delphi, C++ and C#), numerous demos, a help file and links to third party Python, Perl, Ruby and Haskell modules.
-This was inserted into the GDS II Toolbox by Ulf Griesmann.
+This was inserted into the GDS II Toolbox by Ulf Griesmann..